 In 2020, Glåsbird further developed their sound as they travelled to two new locations.
 First up, sketches were created that were inspired by the Norwegian Fjords, in the Norskfjǫrðr album before the most dramatic record yet was released in the form of Novaya Zemlya.

 As intended, Glåsbird has begun to branch into the field of music for film and composing.
-The first title was providing tracks for the documentary 'Welcome to Nain' by The Loners and more recently, Italian film Casa Occupata, directed by Federico Mattioni which is due for release in 2021.
+The first title was providing tracks for the documentary 'Welcome to Nain' by The Loners and more recently, Italian film Casa Occupata, directed by Federico Mattioni and Return to Sea and Sardinia directed by Daniele Marzeddu, both released in 2021.